Thoughtscript/cplusplus-coursera/README.md

 ### Garbage Collection

+* No automatic garbace collection (like in Java) - variables are not removed from memory automatically.
-No auto GC, null out variables when done
+* Null out variables when done.

 ### Pointers and References